 After you’ve done that, or if you already have a blog name picked out, let’s get started!

-Click here or the photo below to start the process, and then follow the step-by-step instructions below to get set up.
+Click here or the photo with our bright shining faces below to start the process, and then follow the step-by-step instructions below to get set up.

 The next step in the process of how to start a profitable blog is registering your domain name.
 Let’s answer a couple of questions that you may have at this point.